PECO, also known as the Philadelphia Electric Company, is the energy utility that serves 1.6 million electric customers in the Philadelphia area.

 as described on this page.

 It would be really cool if that functionality was built into CloudFront, Amazon.
-Know what I mean?
-Nudge nudge.
+Come on, Amazon, I know you can do it.
+I believe in you.

 Yep!
 You can get the source at https://github.com/dmuth/is-peco-okay.